-U.S. Department of Health and Human Services.
+U.S. Department of Health and Human Services ("HHS").
 In January 2007, the Company was awarded a four-year contract from HHS to develop its influenza neuraminidase inhibitor, peramivir, for the treatment of seasonal and life-threatening influenza.
 The contract commits \$102.6 million to support manufacturing, process validation, clinical studies, and other product approval requirements for peramivir.
 The contract with HHS is defined as a cost-plus-fixed-fee contract.
-That is, the Company is entitled to receive reimbursement for all reasonable and allowable costs incurred in accordance with the contract provisions that are related to the development of peramivir plus a fixed fee, or profit.
-HHS makes periodic assessments of progress and the continuation of the contract is based on the Company's performance, timeliness and quality of deliverables, and other factors.
-The government has rights under certain contract clauses to terminate this contract.
+That is, the Company is entitled to receive reimbursement for all costs incurred in accordance with the contract provisions that are related to the development of peramivir plus a fixed fee, or profit.
+HHS will make periodic assessments of progress and the continuation of the contract is based on the Company's performance, the timeliness and quality of deliverables, and other factors.
 The contract is terminable by the government at any time for breach or without cause.

-On September 18, 2009, HHS and the Company executed a contract modification that awarded an additional \$77.2 million to the Company to complete Phase 3 development of intravenous ("i.v.") peramivir, bringing the total award from HHS for the development of peramivir to \$179.9 million.
+In September 2009, HHS and the Company executed a contract modification that awarded an additional \$77.2 million to the Company to complete Phase 3 development of intravenous ("i.v.") peramivir, bringing the total award from HHS for the development of peramivir to \$179.9 million.
 The modification also extended the contract term by 12 months to five years.